ObviusOwl/roundcube-docker/README.md

 Only the MySQL database driver is installed, other drivers can be installed by extending the Dockerfile.
 Similarly, only English and German spellchecking is installed.

-The helm chart is not maintained anymore, as I switched to jsonnet.

 # Technical Details